Pride, vanity, and Virgin River

 When that weekend was over, I went home and railed about it to my family, who soothed me with murmurs of “no, that’s not true, Mom.
 You don’t look anything like her.”

-But in the ensuing years, a couple of friends, and more than one grocery store clerk, like the checkout girl at Costco this very evening, have repeated that dreaded phrase, “have you ever seen Virgin River?” over and over.
-Other strangers stare at me in public but don’t say anything, and I’m convinced they must be Virgin River fans, too.
+But in the ensuing years, a couple of friends, and more than one grocery store clerk, like the checkout girl at Costco this very evening, have repeated that dreaded phrase, “have you ever seen Virgin River?
+You look just like this actress on that show,” over and over.

 Why does this comparison upset me?
 Why can’t I just shrug and laugh it off?
+Who cares, anyway?

 I’m only in my fifties, and I don’t want to be compared to someone who is 20 years older.
 The ironic thing is that I watched the first season when it came out a few years ago, and thought to myself (okay, I know this is mean) how wrinkly her skin looked.
-“Omigosh,” I thought, “she looks so old.”
+“Omigosh,” I thought, “that lady looks so old.”

 What poetic justice, to be compared to the very person who offended my pride and vanity.